How to Burp a Baby: 12 Tips for Successful Burping - Baby Chick

 1. Use a Soothing Voice

 Speak to your child in a soothing voice.
 Notice if they are responsive in their eye contact or small movements of their hands or legs.
-Being in a “bonded state” before attempting to burp your baby is very important.
+It is very important to be in a “bonded state” before attempting to burp your baby.
 Use a calm and encouraging tone of voice.

 2. Put Them in an Upright Position